 Our aim is to provide an outstanding academic education which inspires every pupil to excel.
-We will empower our girls to become confident, successful individuals, and to develop a sense of moral responsibility to their community and to society.
+We will empower our girls to become confident, successful, students and to develop a sense of moral responsibility to their community and to society.

 We do our utmost to equip our girls to lead fulfilled and productive adult lives in a rapidly changing world.

-OUR VISION FOR THE FUTURE:
+OUR VISION:

-Burgess Hill Girls is, and will remain, academically selective, committed to single-sex education, pastoral care of the individual and to educating the whole person.
+The future is bright: Burgess Hill Girls is and will remain academically selective and committed to single-sex education, pastoral support and educating the whole person.

-Our girls will be encouraged to aim high, both academically and personally, to develop a sense of moral and spiritual responsibility for themselves and others, and to explore extra-curricular interests.
+Our girls will be encouraged to aim high, both academically and personally, to develop a sense of moral and spiritual responsibility for themselves and others, and to explore extracurricular interests.

-The strategic vision will allow the school to retain and, above all, build on our reputation for leadership and innovation in education, thus ensuring that the school will continue to develop and to flourish in the years to come.
+The strategic vision will allow the school to retain and above all build on our reputation for leadership and innovation in education thus ensuring that the school will continue to develop and flourish in the years to come.

 Burgess Hill Girls will provide an extra-curricular programme that widens the girls' experiences and inspires aspirations, effort and achievement.

-Burgess Hill Girls will encourage a life balance between academic work, recreation and volunteering.
+The school will encourage a life balance between academic work, recreation and volunteering.